TUTORIALS

 Electromagnetic signal and information theory: Beyond diagonal reconfigurable intelligent surfaces and holographic surfaces

-Bruno Clerckx (Imperial College London, United Kingdom) and Marco Di Renzo (L2S-CentraleSupelec, France)
+Bruno Clerckx (Imperial College London, United Kingdom), Marco Di Renzo (L2S-CentraleSupelec, France), Hongyu Li (Imperial College London, United Kingdom), Matteo Nerini (Imperial College London, United Kingdom).

 Electromagnetic signal and information theory (ESIT) is an emerging interdisciplinary discipline that is concerned with the mathematical treatment and information processing of electromagnetic fields governing the transmission and processing of messages through communication systems.
 In this tutorial we discuss two new areas in the broad field of ESIT, namely beyond diagonal reconfigurable intelligent surfaces (BD-RIS) and holographic surfaces.
 This first part of the tutorial introduces the audience to BD-RIS, viewed as the next generation of RIS characterized by scattering matrix not constrained to be diagonal, and shows the benefits of BD RIS over conventional diagonal RIS.
 The second part of the tutorial discusses holographic surface being an electrically large antenna that is made of a virtually infinite number of radiating elements coupled with electronic circuits and a limited number of radio frequency chains.